aportelli/gdwf-current/Readme.md

 # GDWF conserved currents
 [![License: GPL v2](https://img.shields.io/badge/License-GPLv2-blue.svg)](https://www.gnu.org/licenses/gpl-2.0)

-[Grid](https://github.com/paboyle/Grid) implementation of conserved vector, axial, and seagull currents for generalized domain-wall fermion actions.
+Single-header [Grid](https://github.com/paboyle/Grid) implementation of conserved vector, axial, and seagull currents for generalized domain-wall fermion actions.

+This is a single-header package, if you want to use it in your own code, you do not need to compile anything, just download and include
+`src/current.hpp`.

 ### Building the example
 Grid is assumed to be installed in a prefix `<prefix>`, and to have been compiled